 The Danger of Lowering Standards

 When faced with persistent loneliness, it’s tempting to lower our standards for friendships or romantic relationships.
 However, this approach can lead to unfulfilling connections and potentially harmful situations.
-Reasons to maintain your standards include:
+Reasons to maintain your standards include:.
+The underlying neural mechanisms involve coordinated activity across cortical and subcortical regions that modulate.

 - Self-Respect: Compromising your values can erode self-esteem and self-worth.